ThomasMcLaughlin1/Genome_Assembly_Pipeline/README.md

 # Introduction

-This github page is desgined to showcase the scripts used to assemble and analyse nanopore and illumina reads from the species Haloferax volcanii.
+This project investigates genomic changes between genomes assembled by both Nanopore and Illumina read datais desgined to showcase the scripts used to assemble and analyse nanopore and illumina reads from the species Haloferax volcanii.
 This pipeline enabled the sucessful identification of genomic changes within the samples provided, as well as providing detailed insights into chromosomal structure.

 # Contents